Welcome to Troop 306

 - Class A shirts required at meetings and most functions

-SCOUTMASTER NOTE: However, we all knonw every scout will loss their shirt at least once during their time in the troop, so don't let that keep you home
+SCOUTMASTER NOTE: We all know every scout will loss their shirt at least once during their time in the troop, so don't let that keep you home

 We Are a Low Cost Troop